 As an entrepreneur, you may not be jailed for your ideas but you will face your fair share of setbacks.
 You need to roll with the changes and see these setbacks as an opportunity to adjust and do better.

-So…how are you going to use Dr. King’s inspiration to change the world?
+So…how are you going to use Dr. King’s business lessons and inspiration to change the world?